anasty17/mirror-leech-telegram-bot/README.md

 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not, with google-api-python-client.
 For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`
+- `FFMPEG_CMDS`: list of lists of ffmpeg commands.
+You can set multiple ffmpeg commands for all files before upload.
+Don't write ffmpeg at beginning, start directly with the arguments. `list`
+  - Examples: [["-i", "mltb.mkv", "-c", "copy", "-c:s", "srt", "mltb.mkv"], ["-i", "mltb.video", "-c", "copy", "-c:s", "srt", "mltb"], ["-i", "mltb.m4a", "-c:a", "libmp3lame", "-q:a", "2", "mltb.mp3"], ["-i", "mltb.audio", "-c:a", "libmp3lame", "-q:a", "2", "mltb.mp3"]]
+  **Notes**:
+  - Add `-del` to the list(s) which you want from the bot to delete the original files after command run complete!
+  - Seed will get disbaled while using this option **Example**:
+  - Here I will explain how to use mltb.* which is reference to files you want to work on.
+  1. First cmd: the input is mltb.mkv so this cmd will work only on mkv videos and the output is mltb.mkv also so all outputs is mkv.
+  2. Second cmd: the input is mltb.video so this cmd will work on all videos and the output is only mltb so the extenstion is same as input files.
+  3. Third cmd: the input in mltb.m4a so this cmd will work only on m4a audios and the output is mltb.mp3 so the output extension is mp3.
+  4. Fourth cmd: the input is mltb.audio so this cmd will work on all audios and the output is mltb.mp3 so the output extension is mp3.
 - `NAME_SUBSTITUTE`: Add word/letter/character/sentense/pattern to remove or replace with other words with sensitive case or without. **Notes**:
   1. Seed will get disbaled while using this option
   2. Before any character you must add `\BACKSLASH`, those are the characters: `\^$.|?*+()[]{}-`